balena-io/docs/pages/learn/getting-started/genericx86-64-ext.md

 Next, we will flash the downloaded image onto the device.
 To do so, follow the following steps:

-Insert the USB key to the host machine.,Write the balenaOS file you downloaded to the USB key.
-We recommend using &lt;a href&#x3D;&quot;https://etcher.balena.io/&quot;&gt;Etcher&lt;/a&gt;.,Wait for writing of balenaOS to complete.,Remove the USB key from the host machine.,Insert the freshly flashed USB key into the Generic x86_64 (legacy MBR).,&lt;strong role&#x3D;&quot;alert&quot;&gt;Warning!&lt;/strong&gt; This will also completely erase internal storage medium, so please make a backup first.,Ensure there are no other USB keys are inserted.
+* Insert the USB key to the host machine.
+* Write the balenaOS file you downloaded to the USB key.
+We recommend using <a href="https://etcher.balena.io/">Etcher</a>.
+* Wait for writing of balenaOS to complete.
+* Remove the USB key from the host machine.
+* Insert the freshly flashed USB key into the Generic x86_64 (legacy MBR).
+* <strong role="alert">Warning!</strong> This will also completely erase internal storage medium, so please make a backup first.
+* Ensure there are no other USB keys are inserted.
 Power on the Generic x86_64 (legacy MBR) with a keyboard connected.
 Press the F10 key while BIOS is loading to enter the boot menu.
-Select the USB key from the boot menu.,Wait for the Generic x86_64 (legacy MBR) to finish flashing and shutdown.
-Please wait until all LEDs are off.,Remove the USB key from the Generic x86_64 (legacy MBR).,Power up the Generic x86_64 (legacy MBR) to boot the device.
+Select the USB key from the boot menu.
+* Wait for the Generic x86_64 (legacy MBR) to finish flashing and shutdown.
+Please wait until all LEDs are off.
+* Remove the USB key from the Generic x86_64 (legacy MBR).
+* Power up the Generic x86_64 (legacy MBR) to boot the device.

 When complete, after a minute or two the device should appear on your balenaCloud [dashboard](https://dashboard.balena-cloud.com/), and you should now be ready to deploy some code.
 If you are not able get the device to appear on the dashboard, then check out our [troubleshooting guide for Generic x86_64 (legacy MBR)](/faq/troubleshooting/genericx86-64-ext) or try our [support channels](../../learn/accounts/support-access.md).